pjakiela/ECON523/exercises/E6-TOT.md

 ## Getting Started

 The data that we will use in this exercise is available [here](https://pjakiela.github.io/ECON523/exercises/E6-BanerjeeEtAl-data.dta).
-The data set contains information on 6,863 households in treatment and control neighborhoods in Hyderabad; these households were randomly sampled form the local population, so not all of them will have chosen to take out loans from an MFI.
+The data set contains information on 6,863 households in 104 neighborhoods in Hyderabad; these households were randomly sampled form the local population, so not all of them will have chosen to take out loans from an MFI.
+Half of the neighborhoods (52 of 104) were randomly assigned to treatment (and the rest to control).
+The variable `treatment` indicates treatment status, and the variable `areaid` is a neighborhood identifier.

+We will be using the following outcome variables:

+- `spandana_1` is an indicator for taking out a loan from Spandana (the MFI)
+- `bizprofit_1` is a measure of microenterprise profits
+- `bizrev_1` is a measure of microenterprise revenues
+- `bizassets_1` is a measure of assets owned by one's microenterprise
+- `any_biz_1` is an indicator for operating a microenterprise